Beginner

 You don't need a professional pasta machine or fifty cutters to start making polymer clay jewelry.
 These beginner-friendly guides suggest essential worktable skills: softening stiff clay by hand, rolling flat slabs using guide rails, cutting clean outlines with simple blades, and verifying a strong bake.
 Build your confidence one successful sample at a time.

-Weekly notes
+Studio notes

-Get weekly beginner polymer clay notes
+Get beginner polymer clay notes

-New project notes, small checks, and practical links each week.
+New project notes, small checks, and practical links as they publish.
 Free, no spam, unsubscribe anytime.

 We will not share or sell your email.
 Unsubscribe anytime.